 '''

-$ cat barb/widgets/east.wid >> tony/widgets
+$ cat /barb/widgets/east.wid >> /tony/widgets

 '''

-Pipes and Filters
+Using Pipes and Filters

 The UNIX System is extremely flexible.
 It was built on the philosophy that utilities on the system should build on the work of other utilities and be reusable.
-There are two special notions that are important to UNIX Systems: pipes and filters.
+Two special features are pipes and filters.